 We are happy to work with students who may have questions about the prerequisites or their specific backgrounds.
-Please contact the DSI to connect with the MSDS program director for an assessment.
+Please connect with us at firstname.lastname@example.org.

 The application form must be completed online.
 The following materials must accompany the application in order for it to be considered complete:

 - Personal Statement

 This should explain how the MSDS program fits into your short- and long-term educational and career goals.